Focus on the Bench Press: Master Form for Max Strength

 Bar path and control

-The secret to benching heavier isn’t just about raw strength—it’s about applying the right principles of physics.
+The secret to benching heavier isn’t just raw strength—it’s applying the right principles of physics.
 Visualize the bar tracing an upside-down "J" as you lift: Start above your eyes, then bring the bar down to mid-chest (typically around nipple level for most lifters).
 From there, drive the bar back at a slight angle toward the rack.

 This natural arc isn’t just for looks—it reduces shoulder strain by 23% and maximizes leverage, as confirmed by biomechanics research.
 Timing matters too: aim for a controlled 2-3 second descent.
 This gives you just enough time to maintain control without losing tension in the muscles.
 Then, explode upward with power, as if you’re pushing the earth away from you.